 Our research uncovered a new target audience focus for Compare.com: Young Adult ALICE.
 Asset-Limited, Income Constrained, Employed consumers.
-These young people are struggling to get by on a limited income, even though they have jobs.
+These young people struggle to get by on a limited income, even though they have jobs.
 And they feel like nobody is on their side as they fight to create a better life than their parents and marketers chase the more affluent Millennials.

-Not only are they the perfect audience for Compare’s unique approach to direct comparison of insurance options, they’re hungry for a brand built to help them navigate every aspect of their financial lives.
+Not only are they the perfect audience for Compare’s unique approach to direct comparison of insurance options, but they’re also hungry for a brand built to help them navigate every aspect of their financial lives.
 And they provided the focus Compare.com needed to make the most of its marketing efforts in a category where the mass market had become too expensive for all but the biggest spending brands.

 This was the strategic opportunity for Compare.com: to be the ally the forgotten ALICE consumer is looking for.